VainestFall2/Journify/README.md

 3. Faça o **Commit** de suas mudanças (`git commit -m 'Add some AmazingFeature'`).
 4. Faça o **Push** para a Branch (`git push origin feature/AmazingFeature`).
 5. Abra um **Pull Request**.

 ---

-## 📜 Licença

-Distribuído sob a licença MIT.
-Veja `LICENSE` para mais informações.

----